eitanturok/eitanturok.github.io/_posts/2025-06-30-llm-inference-notes.md

     `L=2000`: `2.4e+10 = 2 x 2 x B x 2000 x 32 x 32 x 128`. `B = 24GB/(524KB x 2000) ≈ 22`.
 At most you can have `B=22` different users asking this chatbot questions simultaneously.

+5. **A model spends 60% of time on memory reads during generation.
+What does this tell you about compute vs memory bandwidth?**

+   Memory bandwidth is the bottleneck, not compute.
+GPU compute units are idle 60% of the time waiting for data.
+We know it's bandwidth (not a slow computation) because reading cached data should be fast - if it takes 60% of time, the memory system can't supply data fast enough for the compute units.

+## Hard

 3. **A model has n_layers, n_heads, d_head, and uses n_bytes precision and a KV cache.
 When generating ALL L tokens sequentially (tokens 1, 2, 3, ..., L) with batch size B, what is the total cumulative memory read from the KV cache and what is the total cumulative memory written to the KV cache?**

     When generating the `l`-th token (`1≤l≤L`), the KV cache stores the `l-1` previous keys and values, has shape `(2, B, l-1, n_layers, n_heads, d_head)`, and takes up `M(l) = n_bytes × 2 × B × (l-1) × n_layers × n_heads × d_head` bytes.

     **Memory Read:**